burlachenkok/burlachenkok.github.io/_posts/2022-02-03-About-Compute-Performance-Optimization-at-MIT.md

 [Lecture 2](https://ocw.mit.edu/courses/electrical-engineering-and-computer-science/6-172-performance-engineering-of-software-systems-fall-2018/lecture-slides/MIT6_172F18_lec2.pdf) summarize John Bentley rules invented from 1990 for the current area.
 It contains suggestions for improving data structures, loops, logic, functions.

 [Lecture 3](https://ocw.mit.edu/courses/electrical-engineering-and-computer-science/6-172-performance-engineering-of-software-systems-fall-2018/lecture-slides/MIT6_172F18_lec3.pdf) present several specific Bit Haks tricks that sometimes allow eliminating branches in the code.
-Sometimes the compiler doesn’t optimize, and you have to do it yourself by hand.
+Sometimes the compiler does not optimize, and you have to do it yourself by hand.

 [Lecture 4](https://ocw.mit.edu/courses/electrical-engineering-and-computer-science/6-172-performance-engineering-of-software-systems-fall-2018/lecture-slides/MIT6_172F18_lec4.pdf) and [Five lecture](https://ocw.mit.edu/courses/electrical-engineering-and-computer-science/6-172-performance-engineering-of-software-systems-fall-2018/lecture-slides/MIT6_172F18_lec5.pdf) present several things about how a computer works.
 And for people aware of System Programming and how the computer is working can skip that.